maskeenK/Model-for-COVID-susceptibility/README.md

 Visualizing datasets to gain insights on the effects of comorbidities on Covid susceptibility.
 Using convolutional neural networks to process x-ray scans to determine regions of interest.
-Various ML algorithms such as classification, regression & neural networks were used
+Various ML algorithms such as classification, regression & neural networks were used.